valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 # Using the Portaal taak Plugin

-The portaal taak plugin is used to create taak objects in the Objecten API for a BPMN user task so they can be completed through other applications like the NL Portal.
-This allows Valtimo to delegate tasks to other systems that are better suited to execute these tasks, or allow access from users that do not have access to the Valtimo frontend.
+The Portaal Taak plugin is used to generate "taak" (task) objects within the Objecten API for a BPMN user task.
+As a result, such tasks can be completed via external applications, such as the NL Portal.
+This feature empowers Valtimo to assign tasks to other systems that are more adept at performing them.
+Furthermore, it enables users who lack access to the Valtimo frontend to access these tasks.

 ## How does the plugin work

 The lifecycle of a portaal taak is as follows:
-1. When a process instance reaches a user task configured with the [Create Portaal taak](#create-portaal-taak) action an instance of the task is created in valtimo as usual.
+1. When a process instance reaches a user task configured with the [Create Portaal taak](#create-portaal-taak) action an instance of the task is created in Valtimo as usual.
 Additionally a taak object is created in the Objecten API of object type `Taak`.
 The status of the taak object will be `open`.
 The taak object includes information on who the intended recipient is.
 This is the person or organization that is supposed to complete the task.
 2. External applications, such as the NL Portal, can retrieve the task information and offer a way to